glarocca/OKRs/README.md

 * **HTC CPU/h** consumed by the production VOs of EGI
 * Num. of **'Registered'**, **'Total'** and **'Active'** users of the production
   - Registered users = Number of users registered into the registries (VOMS, COManage, Perun) not necessarily active.
-  - Total users = Number of total users registered in the DB since the 1st capture for a given VO.
+  - Total users = Number of users registered in the DB since the 1st. capture for a given VO.
 * VOs registered in the [EGI Operations Portal](https://operations-portal.egi.eu/)
 * Num. of VOs registered in the [EGI Operations Portal](https://operations-portal.egi.eu/) (in progress)
 * Num. of **Service Orders (SOs)** received from the [EOSC Marketplace](https://marketplace.eosc-portal.eu/)